debug ufo

 Figure 2: Location for setting a breakpoint.

-When the program reaches the breakpoint in the while
+When the program reaches the breakpoint in the while loop the

 next time, it stops.
 You can now examine the program by stepping through